ascherj/humanity/src/pages/blog/2020-12-28-how-to-teach-english-in-spain.md

 * [Qkids](https://teacher.qkids.com/)
 * Palfish - download the app

-I actually made an account with Cambly and got approved while I was still in the US in September but did not teach my actual first lesson until March.
+I actually made an account with Cambly and got approved while I was still in the US in September but did not teach my actual first lesson until the following March.

 **10. Book your flight!!!!** Hiring seasons and program start dates are usually around September/October with an alternative hiring season in January.